bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 The `KillSwitch` itself will signal the guest as any other `Domain::Guest` interruption.

-### `B -> E` timeout - Timeout during guest fault or timeout
+### `B -> E` - Terminated during guest fault, or terminated twice

 In this sub-section we assume that the Lucet signal handler is being used, and will discuss the properties `KillSwitch` requires from any signal handler for correctness.

 The `KillSwitch` that fires attempts to acquire `terminable`.
-Because a guest fault or timeout has occurred, the guest is actually in `lucet_runtime_internals::instance::signals::handle_signal`.
-If the timeout occurs while the guest is already handling a timeout, `KillSwitch` will see `terminable` of `false` and quickly exit.
+Because a guest fault or termination has occurred, the guest is actually in `lucet_runtime_internals::instance::signals::handle_signal`.
+If termination occurs while the guest is already responding to a previous `KillSwitch`'s termination, the second `KillSwitch` will see `terminable` of `false` and quickly exit.
 Otherwise, `terminable` is `true` and we have to handle...

-#### Timeout while handling a guest fault
+#### Terminated while handling a guest fault

-In the case that a timeout occurs during a guest fault, the `KillSwitch` may acquire `terminable`.
+In the case that a `KillSwitch` fires during a guest fault, the `KillSwitch` may acquire `terminable`.
 POSIX signal handlers are highly constrained, see `man 7 signal-safety` for details.
 The functional constraint imposed on signal handlers used with Lucet is that they may not lock on `KillState`'s `execution_domain`.

-As a consequence, a `KillSwitch` may fire during the handling of a guest fault - `sigaction` must mask `SIGALRM` so that a signal fired before the handler exits is discarded.
+As a consequence, a `KillSwitch` may fire during the handling of a guest fault.
+`sigaction` must mask `SIGALRM` so that a signal fired before the handler exits is discarded.
 If the signal behavior is to continue without effect, leave termination in place and continue to the guest.
-Otherwise the signal handler has determined it must return to the host, and it disables termination on the instance to avoid the case where a timeout occurs immediately after swapping to the host context (preventing an erroneous SIGALRM in the host context).
+Otherwise the signal handler has determined it must return to the host, and it disables termination on the instance to avoid sending an erroneous SIGALRM immediately after swapping to the host context.

-### Timeout in hostcall fault
+### Terminated in hostcall fault

 As promised, a note about what happens when a timeout occurs directly when a hostcall faults!
 The instance's `execution_domain` must be `Domain::Hostcall`,